Kehrlann/spring-security-authorization/slides/slides-devoxxbe-2025.md

 ---

+# 🧠 Authorization design

+1. Thinking about authorization
+1. **Information is key**
+1. Multiple filter chains
+1. Access control models

+---

 # Information is key

 &nbsp;

 - What information is relevant for the security decision?
 - Where can you capture or transform it?

-- Consider:
+Make that information available, interfaces are neat.

+---

+# Information is key

+&nbsp;

+To extract information at login time, consider:

 - `AuthenticationConverter` works on HttpServletRequest
 - `AuthenticationProvider` works on Authentication
 - `AuthenticationDetailsSource` also HttpServletRequest
+- Auth-specific abstractions (eg `OidcUserService`)
 - Last resort: `Filter`

 ---

+# 🧠 Authorization design

+1. Thinking about authorization
-# Information is key
+1. Information is key
+1. **Multiple filter chains**
+1. Access control models

+---

+# Multiple filter chains

 &nbsp;